Afrinolly: Afrinolly Short Film Competition

-In November 2012, Afrinolly launched the first edition of the Afrinolly Short Film Competition; a video-based competition targeted at developing film-makers and documentary/animation content creators.
+In November 2012, Afrinolly launched the first edition of the Afrinolly Short Film Competition, a video-based competition targeted at developing film-makers and documentary/animation content creators.
 The competition aimed at showcasing African talent online, and providing a platform to foster the creation of new online content produced by Africans was supported by MTN Nigeria, BlackBerry, iRep, and Goethe-Institut.

-The competition was conceived entirely as an online challenge open to Africans from across the world creating or have created short films or/and documentary films of not more than 15 minutes.
-Participants are expected to upload their films to a dedicated Competition Website and the finalists decided by a panel of jury and public voting.
+The competition was conceived entirely as an online challenge open to Africans from across the world who are creating or who have created short films or / and documentary films up to 15 minutes long.
+Participants are expected to upload their films to a dedicated competition website and the finalists are selected by a panel of judges and public voting.
 Members of the panel of judges included award-winning Nollywood movie producers – Tunde Kelani, Femi Odugbemi and Obi Emelonye.
 Hollywood writer/producer and curator of The Black List Franklin Leonard, Mahen Bonetti of the New York African Film Festival and Nmachi Jidenma blogger and founder of Celebrating Progress Africa (CP-Africa) among others.

-With $100,000 in cash and prizes, the Afrinolly Short Film Competition soon became the most prestigious Short Film/Documentary Competition in Africa.
+With $100,000 in cash and prizes, the Afrinolly Short Film Competition soon became the most prestigious short film and documentary competition in Africa.
 A breakdown of the cash prize shows that the overall winner in both Short Film and Documentary categories went home with $25,000, the first runner up got $10,000 and the second runner-up received $5,000.
-4th - 10th-place winners in both categories received $500 each.
+Fourth-place through tenth-place winners in both categories received $500 each.